From Sonic Retro

 The Rhythm Badge allows the Rapid Tails Attack (連続シッポ回転攻撃) to be used; a continuous Tail Swipe switching Tails' 360° spin for a sustained twirling motion.
 Indeed, Tails seems at his most acrobatic when using the move, pirouetting on his feet and hands as he sweeps across the ground like a whirling foxy dervish.
 This upgraded move is excellent for ploughing through whole rooms of E-Series robots and just generally going fast.

 In Sonic Shuffle, Tails performs the attack as his standard attack in battles.
 However, he spins multiple times instead of just once.
-If he draws an S Card, he can use the Rapid Spin Attack (連続シッポ回転攻撃) to attack, which allows him to attack with two cards.
+If he draws a Special Card, he can use the Rapid Spin Attack (連続シッポ回転攻撃) to attack, which allows him to attack with two cards.

 Although Tails' gameplay generally involves him riding the Cyclone in Sonic Adventure 2 and its remake, Sonic Adventure 2: Battle, Tails is capable of performing the move with the / button when he is out of his mech in the Chao Garden.
 As there are no enemies in the Chao Garden, the only purpose the move has in the game is to attack Chao.